Nuvindu/task-coordination/README.md

 ## Configurations

-The task coordination system can be configured as follows to define operational parameters.
-These configurations handle how each node behaves in the coordination task group, including how often it checks liveness, sends heartbeats, and interacts with the underlying database.
+The task coordination system can be configured using the `WarmBackupConfig` record.
+This handles how each node participates in coordination, how frequently it checks for liveness, updates its status, and connects to the coordination database.

 ```ballerina
 public type WarmBackupConfig record {